lvpp/sigma/GAMESS/README.md

 ## RUN GAMESS

-The .mol, Sconstruct and keys.gamess files must be in a same folder.
+The .mol, SConstruct and keys.gamess files must be in a same folder.
 In a terminal, access this folder and run this following command:
 ```
 scons
 ```